KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 ## Dynamically accessing properties

-I already mentioned that you an access property values directly.
+I already mentioned that you can access property values directly.

     $myObject.Name